 Ann Kilkerry or Kilkeary was my great great great grandmother on my mother’s side of the family.
 Her surname has many variations in spelling.
 She married Daniel Torpey.
 Much more documents and information on Anne Torpey nee Kilkerry can be found under the Torpey Family History.

-I believe that she came out to the colonies in 1859 on board the Dirigo which arrived after an eventful and long passage of 107 days.
-The Dirigo sailed from the Port of Liverpool England on the 28th of November 1858.
+Eliza came out to the colonies in 1859 on board the Dirigo which arrived after an eventful and long passage of 107 days.
+The Dirigo sailed from the Port of Liverpool in England on the 28th of November 1858.
 Shortly after departure it was hit by a severe storm.
-They put into Milford Haven on Dec 3 to repair damage and did not sail again until Jan 4 1859.
-The voyage was reported in The Argus 29 March 1859:
+They put into Milford Haven on Dec 3 to repair damage and did not sail again until Jan 4, 1859.
+The voyage was reported in The Argus, 29 March 1859:

-Eliza was twenty when she arrived at Port Phillip and her employer was a Sargent Ellis of Emerald Hill (later to become South Melbourne).
-She was a general servant.
+Eliza was twenty four, although listed as twenty, when she arrived at Port Phillip and her employer was a Sargent Ellis of Emerald Hill (later to become South Melbourne).
+She was a general servant and a Catholic.
+She could not read or write.

 The majority of the passengers were single women whose fares had been paid by the government.
 There were 352 females and 28 males and the fare was 13 pounds 7 shillings and 2 pence.
 There were 5 deaths on the voyage.